"I believed as the older man, I was going to be the one that changed her."

 WATCH: Crozier details what Victim Assistance does, and how you can get in touch.

-The Center for Nonviolence works with both survivors, and abusers.
+The Center for Nonviolence works with survivors and abusers.

 Senior Program Coordinator Elka Jackson says, “It’s important that men know that there is help and there is support for them.”

-One of the challenges for victims they them, is recognizing the differences between true forgiveness, and those still trapped in the cycle of abuse.
+One of the challenges for victims is recognizing the differences between true forgiveness, and those still trapped in the cycle of abuse.

 “It’s something that is seen over time, over an individuals choices, and actions - far more over their words,” Jackson explains, “It is a lifelong process for people, but it is possible.”